orobardet/klipper_nano_expander/README.md

 ## Features

 - Only require an Arduino Nano
-- +5V optionnal external power supply with fuse
+- +5V optional external power supply with fuse
   - Connected to the Arduino Nano 5V
   - Only required if you need more than 500mA power, else the Nano power supply should be enough
 - x4 temperature sensors (or any analog device as input)